acidbubbles/vam-embody/README.md

 ## Download

-Download the latest version here: [Snug.cs](https://raw.githubusercontent.com/acidbubbles/vam-snug/master/Snug.cs)
+Download the latest version's `.var` file in the [Releases](https://github.com/acidbubbles/vam-snug/releases), or download directly [Snug.cs](https://raw.githubusercontent.com/acidbubbles/vam-snug/master/Snug.cs) for VaM versions prior to 1.19.

 ## How to use